 Data migration is one of the necessary evils involved with keeping a database aligned with the evolving needs of the business and applications using it.
 With the increasing demand for enterprises of all sizes to iterate more quickly and drive change from within the data migration conversation becomes much more frequent.
 Data migration procedures are something that can take a very long time or not even be feasible depending on the size and structure of the data in a database.

-One of the most common data migrations that occurs within the Neo4j graph database is changing a concept from being stored as a property or an array value to a node with relationships.
-In Neo4j Nodes can be inserted to move a concept that was originally a property to be a primary entity in the graph to which other nodes can be connected.
+One of the most common data migrations that occurs within the Open Native Graph Database (ONgDB) is changing a concept from being stored as a property or an array value to a node with relationships.
+In ONgDB, Nodes can be inserted to move a concept that was originally a property to be a primary entity in the graph to which other nodes can be connected.
 This can be done using MERGE to synthesize all the occurrences of a property’s unique value into a single node to represent that thing.
 Then all the nodes related to that property can be connected with their contextually relevant relationship.

 Let’s assume we want to see all the actors that ever had the role of Batman.
 It would be cumbersome to have to go through all actors who appeared in any batman movie over the years and check the roles array on the ACTED_IN relationship.